 If you are struggling with finances or have a disability which means you have unexpected expenditures such as a DSA assessment for support, we have an Access fund available.
 We will assess your needs and make an award.
 Unfortunately, due to limited funds, we cannot make any awards exceeding £300 or payments in relation to debts or fines.
+In addition, we can include an additional £200 as an accomodation premium for thoes who need it, based on assessment.
 We can support you with finding support with debt via our Future U support teams.

 You can download the application from the downloads section.

 When completed, please return to the Careers and Welfare (Future U) team by email here.